-- Adopted a charter to guide our work. - Adopted a work plan and project timeline. - The work plan includes four check-ins with both city councils and two rounds of public engagement to gather information as we develop the RFA Plan. - Adopted an initial communications plan - We have a website hosted by Tumwater that includes all our meeting agendas and materials as well as FAQs for the public and an email for public inquiries. - Approved a statement of values & principles to guide our work. - Reviewed finance and governance options. - Doubled our meeting cadence to be sure we can submit a draft RFA plan to Councils this fall.
+- Adopted a charter to guide our work. - Adopted a work plan and project timeline. - The work plan includes four check-ins with both city councils and two rounds of public engagement to gather information as we develop the RFA Plan. - Adopted an initial communications plan - We have a website hosted by Tumwater that includes all our meeting agendas and materials as well as FAQs for the public and an email for public inquiries. - Approved a statement of values & principles to guide our work. - Approved a plan for an initial round of public engagement. - Reviewed finance and governance options. - Doubled our meeting cadence to be sure we can submit a draft RFA plan to Councils this fall.